Ghosts of Praxis (A Babushka Novella) - Chapter 2 - Hidden Fleece

 Her eyes went wide, expecting more of those orbed monsters.
 If they came again, she knew there was nothing she could do.
 The batteries on her microwave emitter were dead, her rifle useless.
 At least she’d die holding her best friend.
 But it was eerily silent, and only the cicadas buzzed in the olive trees.

-She kept pushing forward, slowly.
-Each step was a struggle, her weight supported by the sturdy wood of her crook.
-Salt met her tongue as water grazed her cheek; she wiped away the pain with the edge of her headscarf.
-She picked up the pace, determined to reach Zora.
-The ground grew rougher underfoot, but she pushed through, landing hard on her knees in front of her dog.
-The impact barely registered; all she could focus on was Zora.
-She did everything she could not to burst into tears in front of her.
-Zora would only whimper too, and she needed all the strength she could get.
+Ika pushed forward slowly.
+Each step was a struggle as she leaned on the wood of her crook.
+Water ran over her face, leaving salt on her tongue, which she wiped away with the edge of her headscarf.
+She quickened her pace, determined to reach Zora.
+The ground grew rough under her feet, and soon she landed hard on her knees in front of her dog.
+The impact barely registered; she focused only on what was before her.

-Her dog, thank God, was still alive.
-Ika gently examined the bullet wound.
-The bullet had entered just behind her rib cage and exited cleanly through her lower abdomen.
+She gently examined the bullet wound.
+The bullet had entered just behind Zora’s rib cage and exited cleanly through her lower abdomen.
 It had miraculously missed her lungs and liver—a small mercy in this nightmare.

 Ika felt Zora’s body for any hidden injuries.
 Her fingers traced the outline of Zora’s joints and bones, checking for fractures or dislocations.
 She carefully examined Zora’s eyes, noting the clarity and response to light.
 Relief washed over her; aside from the bullet wound, there were no signs of severe trauma.